barryclark/jekyll-now/_posts/2016-2-16-Hello-World.md

 Please comment away, as you see fit, when I post substantative posts in the future.

 Creating this blog was super easy, thanks to GitHub Pages and Jekyll.
-If you're interested in following a similar path, I followed Barry Clarks' tutorial, [Build A Blow With Jekyll And GitHub Pages](https://www.smashingmagazine.com/2014/08/build-blog-jekyll-github-pages/).
+If you're interested in following a similar path, I followed Barry Clarks' tutorial, [Build A Blog With Jekyll And GitHub Pages](https://www.smashingmagazine.com/2014/08/build-blog-jekyll-github-pages/).